atrettel/sheardata/data/README.md

 The data directory has a flat directory structure.

+- `data/elements.csv`

+- `data/LICENSE.txt`

+    - `CC-BY-4.0` license for data files.

 - `data/README.md`

 - `data/references.bib`

-    - This file should contain all references for the entire project.
+    - This file should contain all BibTeX references for the entire project.

-- `data/taxonomy.md`
+- `data/*.tex`

-    - A draft taxonomy of flows.
-This taxonomy is used as the first letter of the case identifiers.
+    - LaTeX files for documentation.

 - `data/$(case_identifier)`

     - `README.md`

-        - This file should serve as the initial documentation for the case, though I am considering migrating to LaTeX files instead.
+        - This file serves as the initial documentation for the case.

     - CSV files with tabulated data from the originator or other source.

         - All CSV files MUST contain only data.
-Any documentation or commentary on the data MUST be in separate files like the directory's `README.md` file.
+Any documentation or commentary on the data MUST be in separate files like the directory's `README.md` file or additional LaTeX files.

         - The first row MUST be a left-aligned header line labeling the columns.